peterpih/WilliamCargilfield/20151122 Book - The Go-kart Race.md

-Wilma and Biff saw a nitice.
+Wilma and Biff saw a notice.
-It was about a gokart race.
+It was about a go-kart race.
 Wilma had an idea.
 She told Biff about it.
 Biff and Wilma were excited.
 They told Mum about the race.
-"We need  go-kart," said Biff.
+"We need a go-kart," said Biff.
 "What about the old one?"
-Mum went to the sed.
+Mum went to the shed.
-She found the old go-kart, but it was borken and rusty.
+She found the old go-kart, but it was broken and rusty.
 "Oh no!" said Biff.
 Biff told Dad about the race.
 Dad looked at the old go-kart.
 "This one is broken," he said.
 "But we can make a new one."
-The mums and dads mad a new go-kart.
+The mums and dads made a new go-kart.
 Everyone wanted to help.
 Biff and Mum looked at the plans.
 Wilma helped her dad.